|Funding Program||Horizon 2020 & Innovative Medicines Initiative (IMI)|

 There is a clinical need to find newer treatments, faster, for a variety of diseases.
 In this sense, recent developments in scientific research, technological innovation and advances on big data analysis open a new world of opportunities for clinical research.
 Based on this new reality, EU-PEARL intends to transform the way clinical trials are conducted with the aim of improving and accelerating drug development processes.

 The innovative framework of Integrated Research Platforms EU-PEARL is set to bring more efficiency to the design and implementation of clinical trial protocols, potentially improving the speed of making new drugs available to patients.

 What is the added value of the project for patients?

-EU-PEARL is engaging with patients from the start to co-design the platform trial framework, thus bringing on board more patient-relevant outcomes.
-Patients and their relatives/carers will play a central role in trial designs as their perspective on inputs and views on outcomes will be consistently incorporated.
+EU-PEARL was engaging with patients from the start to co-design the platform trial framework, thus bringing on board more patient-relevant outcomes.
+Patients and their relatives/carers played a central role in trial designs as their perspective on inputs and views on outcomes are consistently incorporated.
 Platform trials will:

 • Increase patients’ prospects of receiving novel techniques

 and treatments during the clinical trial, rather than a

 • Promote efficiencies in the clinical development process,

 potentially resulting in faster access for patients to more